omacelaru/PySolarSim/README.md

 # PySolarSim - Solar System Simulation

-A sophisticated solar system simulation that combines physics, graphics, and artificial intelligence to create an interactive and educational experience.
+A 3D solar system simulation that allows users to explore and interact with planets, stars, and other celestial bodies in a realistic environment.

 ## Features

-- **Physics Simulation**
-  - Realistic orbital mechanics using Newtonian physics
-  - Gravitational interactions between celestial bodies
-  - Collision detection and response
-  - Custom physics for solar flares and space weather

-- **Advanced Graphics**
-  - OpenGL-based 3D rendering
+- Realistic 3D visualization of the solar system
-  - Custom shaders for realistic planet surfaces
-  - Dynamic lighting and shadows
-  - Particle systems for stars and nebulae
-  - Post-processing effects

-- **Artificial Intelligence**
-  - AI-driven celestial body generation
+- Physics-based simulation of celestial bodies
-  - Adaptive difficulty system
-  - Smart camera control
+- Interactive camera controls
-  - Predictive orbital calculations

-- **Interactive Features**
-  - Real-time planet manipulation
-  - Time control (pause, speed up, slow down)
+- Time scale adjustment
-  - Multiple camera views
-  - Information overlay for celestial bodies
+- Pause/Resume and Reset functionality
+- Orbit trails visualization

 ## Requirements

-- Python 3.8+
+- Python 3.8 or higher
+- PyQt6
 - PyOpenGL
-- PyQt6
 - NumPy
 - SciPy